sindrsh/tens/README.md

 # tens
-Visualizing of the place vale system
+Visualization of the place vale system